 Salman Khan's 'Fam-Jam' Pictures Are Giving Us Major 'Hum Saath Saath Hai' Vibes!

-Salman Khan's family is one of the close-knit ones in the film industry where the family members also make it a point to turn every special occasion into a grand affair.
+Salman Khan's family is one of the close-knit ones in the film industry where the members also make it a point to turn every special occasion into a grand affair.
 Recently, the superstar and his family threw a lavish bash to celebrate Arpita Khan Sharma and Aayush Sharma's fifth wedding anniversary.
-It was a double celebration for the 'Khan-daan' since the day also marked Salman's mom and dad Salim and Salma Khan's wedding anniversary as well.
+It was a double celebration for the 'Khan-daan' since the day also marked Salman's mom and dad Salim Khan and Salma Khan's wedding anniversary as well.

-Several big names from the industry made their way to Galaxy apartment to wish Aayush-Arpita and Salim-Salma Khan as they posed for the paparazzi standing outside Salman's residence.
+Several big names from the industry made their way to Galaxy Apartment to wish Aayush-Arpita Sharma and Salim-Salma Khan as they posed for the paparazzi standing outside Salman's residence.

 After all the star-studded pictures, Arpita Khan Sharma shared some candid 'fam-jam' clicks today and we must say, it just made our day, giving us some major 'Hum Saath Saath Hai' vibes.